Position: Use Sparse Autoencoders to Discover Unknowns

 \paragraph{Mathematical formulation of SAEs.} One formulation of the sparse autoencoder follows the usual autoencoder forward pass, but adds an $L_1$ penalty on $\mathbf{z}$ to the loss function \citep{coates_importance_2011}:

 A larger $\lambda$ encourages more zero elements in $\mathbf{z}$.
-Another approach explicitly applies a $\topk$ function to the encoder that zeroes out all but the $k$ largest activations in $\mathbf{z}$ \citep{makhzani_ksparse_2014}, where $k \ll M$.
-These top-$k$ SAEs use a vanilla reconstruction loss.
-With a single layer each for the encoder and decoder, the full forward pass is given by:
+Another approach removes the $L_1$ penalty, but explicitly applies a $\topk$ function to the encoder that zeroes out all but the $K$ largest activations in $\mathbf{z}$ \citep{makhzani_ksparse_2014}, where $K \ll M$.
+The full forward pass is given by: